Skip to content

 raise error.throw()

-If you need generic configuration for the request, response, or error handling of this Client class, you can extend these functions directly from the class and write your logic.
+If you need generic process for the request, response, or error handling of this Client class, you can extend these functions directly from the class and write your logic.

-• To process_request process the request, you can adjust the parameters in the request.
+• process_request: process the request, you can adjust the parameters in the request.
 If the function returns an Response instance, the requesting function will not initiate the request and will use the response directly.

 • process_response: Process the response.
 You can modify the response header or adjust the data.
 If this function returns an Request instance, the request function will re-initiate the request.
 (This feature can be used to retry or redirect the request.)